Preparation Is Key

-If you are experiencing an eye emergency, please call our office right away at (623) 931-2943 for a same day emergency appointment.
+If you are experiencing an eye emergency, please call our office right away at (623) 748-1754 for a same-day emergency appointment.
 If our office is closed, please proceed to the nearest emergency room.

-If you experience any of the following symptoms you should seek medical attention as soon as possible:
+Eye emergencies come in various forms, and dealing with them can be stressful.
+If you experience any of the following symptoms, you should seek medical attention as soon as possible:

-If you get any chemicals in your eye, you should seek immediate medical attention.
+If you get any chemicals in your eye, call our office and seek immediate medical attention.